lovac42/awesometts-CCBC-addon/README.md

 Added Forvo service by Dador
 Added TextAloud (Polly) service
-Added Merriam-Webster (I stole it from Nickolay https://ankiweb.net/shared/info/1878363231) Added Azure (lucwastiaux): I can't confirm this because I don't have an API key to test it.
+Added Merriam-Webster (I stole it from Nickolay https://ankiweb.net/shared/info/1878363231) Added Azure by lucwastiaux: I can't confirm this because I don't have an API key to test it.

 Added Bing Translator